DDMAL/MEI3to5/README.md

 -----

 1. If you do not have it already, install lxml 5.0 using `pip install lxml`
-2. Colne the repository and download the scripts in this repository into the same directory as your MEI files
+2. Clone the repository and download the scripts in this repository into the same directory as your MEI files
 3. Run the `liberbatch.py` script

 This will update the Liber Usualis files from MEI 3 to MEI 5.